couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

         * **Memory Size**

-          This option specifies the amount of available RAM configured on this server which should be allocated to the bucket.
+          The amount of available RAM on this server which should be allocated to the bucket.

         * **Replicas**

-          For Couchbase buckets you can enable replication to support multiple replicas of the default bucket across the servers within the cluster.
-You can configure up to three replicas.
-Each replica receives copies of all the key/value pairs that are managed by the bucket.
-If the host machine for a bucket fails, a replica can be promoted to take its place, providing continuous (high-availability) cluster operations in spite of machine failure.
+          For Couchbase buckets you can enable data replication so that the data is copied to other nodes in a cluster.
+You can configure up to three replicas per bucket.
+          If you set this to one, you need to have a minimum of two nodes in your cluster and so forth.
+If a node in a cluster fails, after you perform failover, the replicated data will be made available on a functioning node.
+This provides continuous cluster operations in spite of machine failure.
+For more information, see [Failing Over
+          Nodes](couchbase-manual-ready.html#couchbase-admin-tasks-failover).

           You can disable replication by deselecting the `Enable` checkbox.

-          To configure the number of replica copies, select the number of replicas using the `Number of replica (backup) copies` pop-up list.
+          To configure replicas, Select a number in `Number of replica (backup) copies` drop-down list.

-          Couchbase Server can also optionally create replicas of the indexes created by the view index process.
-This ensures that indexes do not need to be rebuilt in the event of a failure, but increases the network load as the index information is replicated along with the data.
-Replica indexes are enabled by default.
-To disable replica indexes, deselect the `Index replicas` checkbox.
+          To enable replica indexes, Select the `Index replicas` checkbox.
+Couchbase Server can also create replicas of indexes.
+This ensures that indexes do not need to be rebuilt in the event of a node failure.
+This will increase network load as the index information is replicated along with the data.

         * **Flush**

+          To enable the operation for a bucket, click the `Enable` checkbox.
 Enable or disable support for the Flush command, which deletes all the data in an a bucket.
 The default is for the flush operation to be disabled.
-To enable the operation for a bucket, click the `Enable` checkbox.

        For `Memcached` bucket type: